| Looking back to the history of Zen, we can

 spoke to those practicing, that dissemination would not have

+happened.
 What causes shall we today create for the

 further development of Zen in Europe?
 To answer this question, I